-It was her first time here at the arms competition, but it was Naleen’s 4th.
+It was her first time here at the arms competition, but it was Naleen’s fourth.
 Having her be the guide wasn’t such a bad idea.

-They began making their way towards the food stands.
+They began making their way toward the food stands.
 Two knights from the Ravon house and the four guards of the Varath house followed behind them.

 Sylvia’s ears perked up at the name.
-She stopped walking and instantly turned to the direction of the stage.
+She stopped walking and instantly turned to the direct of the stage.

 ““Sylvia?””
-Naleen and Jillian both asked, as she began to move towards the 2nd stage.
+Naleen and Jillian both asked as she began to move toward stage two.

 She saw as a young boy around her age entered the stage from the side.

-The boy had long pitch black hair down to his nose.
+The boy had long pitch-black hair down to his nose.
 Parted to the side, they revealed his piercing dark eyes and childishly handsome face.
-He wore common clothes: a leather jerkin over a black sleeved shirt, and plain brown pants as befit his class.
+He wore common clothes: a leather jerkin over a black sleeved shirt, and plain brown pants as befit his status.
 In his hands, the boy held two wooden swords.

 Sylvia’s heart fluttered at the realization of who it was.

 She’d not seen him for the past three years.
-Although she still visits his house with her mother, she often wondered about him.
+Although she still visited his house with her mother, she often wondered about him.